Nature Walk Benefits for Beginners

 You don’t have to walk fast.
 You don’t have to walk for hours.

-Even a short stroll, if done regularly, can make a difference.
-Consistency instead of speed.
+Even a short stroll, if done regularly, can help.
+Consistency is more important than speed.

-4. Going for a Walk Outside Can Help Boost Mood
+4. Going for a Walk Outside Can Help Boost Your Mood

-Many people experience emotional alterations prior to physical ones.
-And it was true of me.
+Many people experience emotional alterations prior to physical ones, and it was true of me too.

-When the workload was heavy, I would often feel mental fatigue.
+When the workload was heavy, I would often feel mentally fatigued.
 I went for a short walk outside to reset.

 My troubles were still there.
 But they were easier to handle afterwards.